ProjectQuiet House

 Designing a home for neurodiversity

-The internal layout prioritises sensory sanctuary through three dedicated quiet spaces with lower ceilings interspersed between open-plan living areas.
+The internal layout prioritises sensory sanctuary through three dedicated quiet spaces interspersed between open-plan living areas, linked by views to the landscaping beyond.
 This aids spatial sequencing and provides essential recalibration zones for the inhabitants.

 The linear plan is strictly defined by its dual-elevation character: a protective, lime-rendered north side with minimal openings to minimise heat loss; and a generous, timber-clad south side featuring deep roof overhangs to maximise passive solar gain while connecting seamlessly with the wetland and meadow gardens.